 About / Moʻolelo

-My name is Zoe P-Li and I am the designer and founder of Selective HĀ.
-I am also a full-time 4th/5th grade teacher and progressive educator.
+Aloha mai!
+My name is Zoe P-Li and I am the designer and founder of Selective HA.
+I am also a teacher and progressive educator.

 Our baby and toddler wetsuits came from a long-held dream to design wetsuits, and then an immediate need to keep our baby daughter warm and feeling good in the ocean.
-I have been making my own bathing suits for more than a decade, and have neoprene pieces I've made that are still in the rotation after many, many seasons of surf.
-My daughter and I have put these wetsuits through the ringer and I'm very proud to have a refined product built for accompanying the earliest years of life in the water.
+My little and I have put these wetsuits through the ringer - from varying water and temp conditions, to an assortment of messes and spills - and I'm very proud to have a refined product built for accompanying the earliest years of life in the water.
 I am also very proud of our partnership with Yamamoto Corporation, and our decision to exclusively use their neoprene.
+Yamamoto neoprene is made in Japan using 100% renewable energy and entirely sourced from Japanese limestone.
 It is rare to find a company of such quality, integrity and innovation today.

-Selective HĀ allows me to keep designing and my teaching allows the business to circumvent the pressures of scaling.
-Both designing and teaching give my life meaning and connect me with little people, who are our greatest treasures.
-For me, the point is to leave this planet thriving for them and their childrenʻs children.
+Selective HA allows me to keep designing and my teaching allows the business to circumvent the pressures of scaling.
+Both designing and teaching give my life meaning and underscore our human and planet's interconnectedness.
+For me, the point is to leave this place thriving for our children's children.
 I am grateful that we have stayed small and grateful to you for checking us out!

 ‘O Hawai‘i ke kahua o ka ho‘ona‘auao.
 Hawai‘i is the foundation of our learning!